CopperSpice API 1.8.1

 // dateTime is 1 January 1998 00:01:02

-If the format is not satisfied an invalid QDateTime is returned.
-The expressions that do not have leading zeroes (d, M, h, m, s, z) will be greedy.
-This means that they will use two digits even if this will put them outside the range and/or leave too few digits for other sections.
+The expressions which do not expect leading zeroes (d, M) will be greedy.
+This means they will use two digits even if this will put them outside the accepted range of values and leaves too few digits for other sections.
+For example, the following format string does not mean January 30 because the M will grab two digits, resulting in an invalid date.

 QDateTime dateTime = QDateTime::fromString("130", "Mm"); // invalid